presetslrdev/ElatoAI/README.md

 18. **Button and Touch Support**: Use the button OR touch sensor to control the ESP32 device.
 19. **No PSRAM Required**: The ESP32 device does not require PSRAM to run the speech to speech AI.
 20. **OAuth for Web client**: OAuth for your users to manage their AI characters and devices.
+21. **Pitch Factor**: Control the pitch of the AI's voice from the NextJS webapp to create cartoon-like voices.

 ## 🛠 Tech Stack